 - Most Accurate Shooter - You can buy targets or make your own.
 Search online for "magnet hockey targets" or "foam hockey targets" and some cool options will come up!
 Record how many pucks or how long it takes a player to hit all targets.

 - Most Accurate Passer - Create obstacles that players must pass through and shoot over.
 You can get creative here with passing through tires, saucing over sticks, etc.

-- Hit the Dot - A player a puck and trys to get it to stay on a faceoff dot (similar to curling).
-Closest puck wins!
+- Hit the Dot - A player gets a puck from a specified location and passes the puck to try to get it to stay on a faceoff dot (similar to curling).
+The closest puck wins!

 - Angry Birds - A hockey spin on the popular video game Angry Birds.
 Set up a bunch of objects that players aim to hit or knockdown.
 The harder to hit objects are worth 5 points, the middle of the road objects are 3 points and the easy ones are 1 point.